Logo

 Sage Intacct Pricing

-• User licenses commonly around $200+ per user per month
+• User licenses typically start around $200+ per user per month

 NetSuite Pricing

-• Implementation typically 100 to 200% of annual subscription cost
+• Implementation often costs 100% to 200% of the annual subscription

-All pricing figures are directional benchmarks.
-Exact costs depend on edition, modules, user count, and negotiated terms.
+All pricing figures are approximate.
+Final costs depend on edition, modules, number of users, and negotiated terms.

 Implementation Timeline